Winter Turf Rules & Regulations

 If a tie still exists after steps 1 through 5, FIFA Penalty Kicks will be taken fifteen (15) minutes prior to the schedule start of the Semi-final or Final game.

 If a three-way tie exists within a bracket after steps 1 through 5, a three-way coin flip will be conducted.
 The teams that tie in the coin flip will compete in FIFA Penalty Kicks to eliminate one team prior to proceeding to FIFA Penalty Kicks with the third team.
 The coin flip and time of the FIFA Penalty Kicks will be determined at the fields.
-If one team is eliminated, for example, Step #3; and two teams are still tied; the process will continue on from that point and NOT go back to Step 1.

 Home Team Jerseys & Game Balls